martinkearn/AI-Services-Workshop/Setup/Lab.md

 1. Open Slack and go to the 'AIServicesWorkshop' workspace
 1. Go to 'Azure Pass Bot' (under apps in the left navigation)
 1. As the bot for a pass using something like "can I have a pass"
-1. When prompted enter `AIEvent` as the event name
+1. When prompted, enter the code the presenter gives you as the event name
 1. Make a note of the pass that the bot gives you
 1. Go to https://www.microsoftazurepass.com/
 1. Sign in with a 'Microsoft account' (i.e. Outlook.com, Hotmail.co.uk, Live.co.uk etc .....cannot be a school or organisation account)